ewolff/user-registration-V2/user-registration-application/README.md

 The application uses Spring Boot.
 For the web interface Thymeleafe templates are used.

-The application can only be built if `mvn install` was run at least once in the directory `user-registration-V2` to copy the parent POM into the local Maven repo.
+The application can only be built if `./mvnw -pl user-registration-application -am install` is run in the directory `user-registration-V2` to copy the parent POM into the local Maven repo.